01618830666

 Legal Implications of Japanese Knotweed

 Legally, sellers are required to disclose the presence of Japanese Knotweed.
 Failure to do so can result in legal action from the buyer post-purchase.
-Property owners are also responsible for ensuring that the plant does not spread to neighboring properties, which can lead to legal disputes and further financial penalties.
+Property owners are also responsible for ensuring that the plant does not spread to neighbouring properties, which can lead to legal disputes and further financial penalties.

 Difficulties in Selling Property Affected by Japanese Knotweed